About Chinhoyi, Mashonaland West Province, Zimbabwean Places- Pindula, local knowledge

 Diesel Saga

 In 2007 at the height of economic crisis in Zimbabwe, an alleged ancestral sprit in the person of Rotina Mavhunga claimed that diesel was oozing out of a rock in a mountain in Chinhoyi.
-A high level delegation led by ministers Kembo Mohadi, Sydney Sekeramayi and Didymus Mutasa was sent by president Robert Mugabe to confirm.
-They were duped int paying to beast and Z$5 Million for the rituals to take place in order for the then rare commondity to eb accessed.
-It eventually turned out that the whlse diesel stroy was not real and the peole behind were arrested.[5]
+A high level delegation led by Cabinet ministers Kembo Mohadi, Sydney Sekeramayi and Didymus Mutasa was sent by president Robert Mugabe to confirm.
+They were duped into paying for a beast and Z$5 Million for the rituals to take place in order for the then rare commodity to be accessed.
+It eventually turned out that the whlole diesel story was not real and the people behind it were arrested.[8]

 References